l-eg116/resume/README.md

 python convert.py
 ```

-This will convert your resume.pdf to a resume.jpg file.
+This will convert your resume.pdf to a resume.jpg file (this is the manual way, you can also use the script to automatically convert your resume.pdf to a resume.jpg file at every push).

 ## Fork of